vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 Multi-client server is the most popular OpenVPN mode on routers.
 It always uses x.509 authentication and therefore requires a PKI setup.
-Refer this topic `PKI <https://docs.vyos.io/en/latest/configuration/pki/index.html#pki>`_ to generate a CA certificate, a server certificate and key, a certificate revocation list, a Diffie-Hellman key exchange parameters file.
+Refer this topic :ref:`configuration/pki:pki` to generate a CA certificate, a server certificate and key, a certificate revocation list, a Diffie-Hellman key exchange parameters file.
 You do not need client certificates and keys for the server setup.